mgaribay43/bok-choy-league/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Info
 This is a next.js project for the bok choy fantasy league.
-Hosted on google firebase

 ## Learn More